Q-SAM2: Accurate Quantization for Segment Anything Model 2: Experiments

 \subsubsection{Implementation}

-Our starting models are the checkpoints available from the SAM2 repository \cite{sam2github2024}, named \textit{sam2.1\_hiera\_tiny}(\textit{T}), \textit{sam2.1\_hiera\_small}(\textit{S}), \textit{sam2.1\_hiera\_base\_plus}(\textit{B+}).
-The calibration was then performed with 50 input images, chosen uniformly at random from the SA-1B dataset.
-The images are forwarded through the original image encoder, and the activations are recorded.
-The activations are then stacked and the calibrated weight matrices are obtained by applying equation~\ref{eq:regularization}.
-To assess the performance of our method, we compared our pipeline with respect to the classical MinMax method, described in \cite{jacob2018quantization}.
-For a fair comparison, the training procedure is the same for each experiment.
-The implementation of the QAT pipelines is based on PyTorch 2.6.0 and Cuda 12.4, and all experiments are performed on the NVIDIA A100 80GB GPU.
-The details of our training pipeline, and additional training ablations for our setup are presented in the Appendix~\ref{sec:training},~\ref{sec:training_ablation}.
+Our starting models are the checkpoints available from the SAM2 repository \cite{sam2github2024}, named \texttt{sam2.1\_hiera\_tiny} (T), \texttt{sam2.1\_hiera\_small} (S), \texttt{sam2.1\_hiera\_base\_plus} (B+).
+The implementation of the QAT pipelines is based on PyTorch 2.6.0 and CUDA 12.4, and all experiments are performed on NVIDIA A100 80GB GPUs.
+The VRC is then performed using 50 input images, chosen uniformly at random from the SA-1B dataset.
+We forward the images through the original image encoder and record the activations.
+After stacking the tensors, we obtain the calibrated weight matrices by applying equation~\ref{eq:regularization} with $\lambda_0=2.0$.
+To assess our method, we compare Q-SAM2 against the classical MinMax method~\cite{jacob2018quantization}, PACT~\cite{choi2018pact}, and LSQ+~\cite{bhalgat2020lsqimprovinglowbitquantization}.
+Since standard LSQ+ (and LSQ~\cite{esser2019lsq}) fails to converge with per-channel quantization~\cite{li2022mqbenchreproducibledeployablemodel}, we implement a Tuned LSQ+ (T\_LSQ+) baseline.
+This involves restricting the original LSQ+ to only activations quantization, tuning the learning rate for the step size $s$ and offset $z$, increasing observer calibration samplings, and employing per-channel MinMax for weights.
+To ensure a fair comparison, we evaluate LSQ+ against Q-SAM2 in the W4A4 per-tensor schema.
+Even in this setting, Q-SAM2 maintains a significant lead, outperforming LSQ+ by 9.7 ppt (VOS J\&F) and 7.7 ppt (COCO mIoU).
+Full details, training pipelines, parameters, and losses are provided in Appendix~\ref{sec:train_results}.
+Finally, we validate the stability of our training pipeline, observing a marginal standard deviation of 0.26 ppt in mIoU across independent runs.